KotDCG/KotDCG.github.io/King of the Dead.md

 Cards are distinguished by color and number.
 Suit does not matter.

+## Glossary of Terms

+- **The Parade**: The row of cards which players can buy.
+- **The Gate**: The deck of cards which fills The Parade.
+- **The Gate**: The discard pile for The Parade, as well as cards banished from players hands.
+- **Run**: Any ordered sequence of three numbered cards from lowest to highest.

 ## Setup

 1. **Deal starting cards**.
 Each person starts with Red Ace, 2, 3, 4 and Black A, 2, 3, 4. ( If playing with 3 players, deal a fourth player and set aside. )